dmasotti/rcp-csv-user-import/readme.txt

 Tested up to 4.5
 Stable tag: 1.1.3

-A plugin for importing a CSV of user accounts into Restrict Content Pro
+A plugin for importing a CSV of user accounts into Restrict Content Pro.

 == Description ==

-This plugin is an add-on for [Restrict Content Pro](http://pippinsplugins.com/restrict-content-pro-premium-content-plugin/), a complete subscription and premium content manager plugin for WordPress.
+This plugin is an add-on for [Restrict Content Pro](https://restrictcontentpro.com/), a complete subscription and premium content manager plugin for WordPress.

 Once activated, this plugin will provide a new menu item under the Restrict menu called **CSV Import**.

-In order to import correctly, you must preformat your CSV to match the requirements of the plugin.
-You CSV should have the following columns:

-**user_email, first_name, last_name, user_login**

-A sample CSV is included in the plugin's folder that you can use for reference.

-The user's email address is the only column that requires a value.
-If user_login is left blank, the user's email address will be used for their login name.

-When importing, every user has their password auto generated, so each user will need to go through the recover a lost password process.
+See the [CSV User Import documentation](http://docs.restrictcontentpro.com/article/1621-csv-user-import) for information on how to use this plugin.

 **Note:** this plugin should be able to handle the importation of a few thousands users at a time, but if you have more than 5,000 (or if you are having problems with server timeouts), you will want to consider creating a custom shell script to import the users in batches.